Izayah Le'afa

-Izayah Mauriohooho-Le'afa (born 7 November 1996) is a New Zealand professional basketball player for the New Zealand Breakers of the National Basketball League (NBL).
-He began his career in the New Zealand NBL, playing three seasons for the Wellington Saints before moving to the United States in 2016 to play college basketball for the Sacramento State Hornets.
+Izayah Mauriohooho-Le'afa (born 7 November 1996) is a New Zealand professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
+He began his career in the New Zealand National Basketball League (NZNBL), playing three seasons for the Wellington Saints before moving to the United States in 2016 to play college basketball for the Sacramento State Hornets.
 After graduating in 2020, he played a season for the Auckland Huskies and earned NZNBL Defensive Player of the Year and NZNBL All-Star Five.
-He subsequently joined the South East Melbourne Phoenix in the NBL and played two seasons before joining the Breakers in 2022.
+He subsequently joined the South East Melbourne Phoenix in the Australian NBL, where he played two seasons before joining the New Zealand Breakers in 2022.
+After a season with the Sydney Kings in 2024–25, he re-joined the Breakers.

 Early life and career

 Le'afa was born and bred in Wellington, New Zealand.
 He attended St Patrick's College, where he played both basketball and rugby.
 He played four years for the basketball team and was the starting point guard each of his final three seasons.
 He averaged over 20 points per game during his last two years and was named the school's Sportsman of the Year and team MVP during each of those seasons.
 St Patrick's were coached by Le'afa's father, George, who was also an assistant coach with the Wellington Saints in the New Zealand NBL.

 Le'afa debuted for the Wellington Saints in the 2013 New Zealand NBL season, but due to suffering from multiple concussions, he missed a number of games over his first two seasons.
 He won a championship with the Saints in 2014 and then averaged 7.3 points per game in 2015.